Imnotndesh/buzzer/docs/index.md

 ## Installation

-The easiest way to install `buzzer` is by downloading a pre-compiled package from the **GitHub Releases Page**.
+The easiest way to install `buzzer` is by downloading a pre-compiled package from [here](https://github.com/Imnotndesh/buzzer/releases).

 ### For Debian/Ubuntu